State Bank of Cherry

 Cherry, Illinois · FDIC Cert #11686

-State Bank of Cherry is an FDIC-insured bank (Certificate #11686) with $122M in total assets and $104M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Cherry, Illinois, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.80%.
-BankHealthData assigns a composite Health Grade of D (47/100).
+This is the FDIC profile for State Bank of Cherry, an FDIC-insured bank (Certificate #11686) with $122M in total assets and $104M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Cherry, Illinois, the bank maintains a Tier 1 capital ratio of 12.02% (Well-Capitalized) and a nonperforming loan ratio of 0.80%.
+BankHealthData assigns a composite Health Grade of B (74/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 State Bank of Cherry (FDIC cert 11686) is a community bank — $122M in total assets, $104M in deposits, serving the Cherry, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 12.02% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.80% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 18.0% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.